Matthew-Hsu/PiPass/README.md

 ## Master Branch Updates
 Please use 'PiPass Update' to receive the following changes that were implemented after PiPass 1.52:

+* PiPass will now check network connectivity and try up to five times to reconnect, with one minute intervals, before exiting if a network connectivity problem is detected.
 * 'PiPass Settings' uses JQuery form validation instead of HTML5 form validation.
 * Added 'Time Until Next Zone' progress bar to the dashboard.
 * User interface tweaks.